The CEREC Procedure

 Next, the CEREC machine helps Drs.
-Allen, Vial-Nadeau, Clemishire, Allen or Tinnell create the restoration for your tooth.
+Allen, Vial-Nadeau, Clemishire, Allen, Tinnell or Vyazmensky create the restoration for your tooth.
 The CEREC 3D software takes the digital picture and converts it into a 3-dimensional virtual model on the computer screen.
 He or she then uses his or her dental expertise to design the restoration using the CEREC 3D computer program.
 Within a few minutes, Drs.
-Allen, Vial-Nadeau, Clemishire, Allen or Tinnell clicks a button, and the restoration design data is sent to a separate milling machine in the office.
+Allen, Vial-Nadeau, Clemishire, Allen, Tinnell or Vyazmensky clicks a button, and the restoration design data is sent to a separate milling machine in the office.
 A ceramic block that matches your tooth shade is placed in the milling machine.
 About 10 – 20 minutes later, your all-ceramic, tooth-colored restoration is finished and ready to bond in place.
 Finally, your dentist tries the restoration in your mouth to ensure proper fit and bite.
 The restoration is then polished and bonded to the prepared tooth.
 Your tooth is restored with no "temporary" or return trip necessary.
 All of this is done in a single appointment!
 Ask us about CEREC today.

 What is CEREC?
 CEREC is an acronym…

 - Chairside: The technology is in the dental operatory and used while you are in the chair

 - Economical: The procedure is economical for both dentist and patient

 - Restorations: The procedure restores your tooth to its natural beauty, function, and strength